trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

 never executed during the profile run.
 But at least we don't compromise correctness.

-This fixed reduced example and actual `python` `PGO` build for me.
+This fixed the reduced example and the actual `python` `PGO` build for me.
 Yay!
 That was easier than I expected.

 ## A minor comment